swcarpentry/git-novice/04-open.md

 [BitBucket](http://bitbucket.org),
 [Google Code](http://code.google.com),
 or [SourceForge](http://sourceforge.net).
-Each of these services provides a web interface that enables people to create, view, and review their code repositories.
+Each of these services provides a web interface that enables people to create, view, and edit their code repositories.
 These services also provide communication and project management tools including issue tracking, wiki pages,  email notifications, and code reviews.
-These services benefit from economies of scale and network effects: it's easier to run one large service well than to run many smaller services to the same standard, and it's also easier for people to collaborate, especially if they are already using the same service.
+These services benefit from economies of scale and network effects: it's easier to run one large service well than to run many smaller services to the same standard.
-Using a popular service makes your project more visible, and can help connect your project with communities already using the same service.
+It's also easier for people to collaborate: using a popular service can help connect your project with communities already using the same service.

 As an example, the [Software Carpentry organization](https://github.com/swcarpentry/) on GitHub includes the [source code for this page](https://github.com/swcarpentry/git-novice/blob/gh-pages/04-open.md).
 Anyone with a GitHub account can suggest changes to this text.